-I provided that background of who Marcella is, because I will quote from her often over the coming years
+I provided that background of who Marcella is, because I will quote from her again over the coming years

 Now, to get back to the 2004 IOM Immunization Safety Review.
 Marcella states that in the executive summary of this report, the conclusions made were that the focus of autism research must be:

-Marcella explains the significance of the Government's position to conduct only population studies.
-The significance is that these studies cannot prove causation.
+Marcella explains that the significance of population studies is that these studies cannot prove causation.

-The IOM’s 2004 report, titled Immunization Safety Review Vaccines and Autism, provides a perfect example of this reality.
-I’ve read the Executive Summary of the IOM report, and although those words, "conduct population studies only," are not explicitly stated, if you read between the lines, that message is the official position.
+The IOM’s 2004 report provides a perfect example of this reality.
+Although those words, "conduct population studies only," are not explicitly stated, if you read between the lines, that message is the official position.

-Here is one excerpt as an example (emphasis mine), which provides that instruction in a more subtle way:
+Here is one excerpt as an example (emphasis mine):

 …While the committee strongly supports targeted research that focuses on better understanding the disease of autism, from a public health perspective the committee does not consider a significant investment in studies of the theoretical vaccine-autism connection to be useful at this time.
 The nature of the debate about vaccine safety now includes the theory by some that genetic susceptibility makes vaccinations risky for some people, which calls into question the appropriateness of a public health, or universal, vaccination strategy.
 However, the benefits of vaccination are proven and the hypothesis of susceptible populations is presently speculative.
 Using an unsubstantiated hypothesis to question the safety of vaccination and the ethical behavior of those governmental agencies and scientists who advocate for vaccination could lead to widespread rejection of vaccines and inevitable increases in incidences of serious infectious diseases like measles, whooping cough, and Hib bacterial meningitis.
 The committee encourages that research on autism focus more broadly on the disorders’ causes of and treatments for it.

 Dr. Bernadine Healy was the former Director of the National Institute of Health (NIH).
-The NIH is a US Federal agency, within the US Department of Health and Human Services.
-In 2008 Dr. Healy provided an extremely important interview about the conclusions and direction given within that 2004 IOM report.
+The NIH is a USA federal agency, within the USA department Health and Human Services.
+In 2008 Dr. Healy provided an extremely important interview about the conclusions and direction given within that IOM report.
 PLEASE watch her 6 minute interview.
 In it, she corroborates exactly what Marcella said.
-She explains that she was shocked that the Government turned it's back on studying autistic children directly, refusing to look at susceptibilities within the group, susceptibilities that might make them at risk from vaccine(s) or vaccine ingredient(s).
+She explains that she was shocked that the government turned it's back on studying autistic children directly, refusing to look at susceptibilities within the group, susceptibilities that might make them at risk from vaccine(s) or vaccine ingredient(s).
 And she was equally disappointed that the Government has instructed that only population studies are to be conducted.

 After reading through the Executive Summary in the IOM report, the following questions remain for me: How exactly do you conduct targeted research to better understand autism, IF you must focus more broadly for the sake of public health?

-And how do you determine the specific causes and appropriate treatments, if you are prevented from looking closely and specifically at the existing affected population, to determine any unique susceptibilities and any potential role that vaccination may have played on those susceptibilities?
-And lastly, if the Government agencies are unwilling to closely and specifically study those affected children, because they are too concerned that universal vaccination strategy might possibly be rejected through such scientific inquiry and discovery, then aren’t they very clearly stating that fear, NOT SCIENCE, is guiding public health policy.
+If the government agencies are unwilling to closely and specifically study those affected children, because they are too concerned that universal vaccination strategy might possibly be rejected through such scientific inquiry and discovery, then aren’t they very clearly stating that fear, NOT SCIENCE, is guiding public health policy.

 Reflecting back on the kangaroo analogy again, of course it is important to not only look in the right place when conducting research, it’s also important to use the right methods during that investigation.
 Right now, the media and health authorities are saying, “The science is settled, kangaroos do not exist.
 We know because we’ve extended our search beyond Alabama.
 We’ve now searched the ENTIRE world extensively, multiple times now, and we’ve still found NO EVIDENCE of their existence."
-But what they didn't make clear to the public in such a statement, about those "extensive" kangaroo searches, is that officials decided that those repeated global searches FOCUS MORE BROADLY, and be conducted from an airplane flying at an altitude of at least 30,000 feet.
+But what they didn't make clear to the public in such a statement, about those "extensive" kangaroo searches, is that those searches FOCUSED MORE BROADLY, and were conducted from an airplane flying at an altitude of at least 30,000 feet.

 If you VALUE science, then you must advocate for the scientific discovery process, even when that process and that targeted work takes us into a scary unknown territory, a territory that might unravel our very core societal foundations and beliefs.
 The UNKNOWN is scary, sometimes absolutely terrifying, but once we are educated and the unknown becomes better understood or known, fear usually dissipates and options and solutions present themselves.
 Until we are educated though, there are no options, there are no solutions, and all that can remain is fear.
 That’s our current reality.
 It's impossible that good things will result from a combination of fear, procrastination, denial and avoidance.
 Therefore, it’s time that we change course, it’s time that we face our fears, and it’s time we start diving deeply into the work we’ve avoided doing for way too long now.